 On average there are 200 deaths and 14,000 injuries from snowmobiles each year.
 Some factors that contribute to the accidents are speeding, alcohol usage (impaired riding), driver inexperience and poor judgement.
 Most often, injuries include fractures of the extremities and damage to an organ system.
 Head injury is the leading cause of death in snowmobile accidents, much like car accidents.

-Are Snowmobile Safety Classes for Beginner Riders?
+Is A Snowmobile Safety Class for Beginner Riders?

-Traditional Classroom or Online Course?
+Traditional Classroom v.
+Online Course

 The information in this article was obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.